jianxiaoguo/website/content/en/docs/contribution-guidelines/overview.md

 ---
 title: Contributor Overview
 linkTitle: Overview
 description: Interested in contributing to a Drycc project?
 There are lots of ways to help.
 weight: 1
 ---

 ## File Bugs & Enhancements

 Find a bug?
 Want to see a new feature?
 Have a request for the maintainers?
-Open a Github issue in the applicable repository and we’ll get the conversation started.
+Open a GitHub issue in the applicable repository and we'll get the conversation started.

 Our official support channel is the [Drycc #community Slack channel][slack].

 Don't know what the applicable repository for an issue is?
-Open up in issue in [workflow][] or chat with a maintainer in the [Drycc #community Slack channel][slack] and we'll make sure it gets to the right place.
+Open an issue in [workflow][] or chat with a maintainer in the [Drycc #community Slack channel][slack] and we'll make sure it gets to the right place.

 Additionally, take a look at the [troubleshooting][] documentation for common issues.